 William Shakespeare is one of the most famous authors of all time.
-2014 marks the 450th anniversary of his birth.
-His words have inspired and moved people from around the globe for centuries.
+2014 marked the 450th anniversary of his birth and his words have inspired and moved people from around the globe for centuries.

 How much do we know about Shakespeare’s cultural background and influences and why his works have endured?
 To get a real sense of how the Bard’s world would have actually looked and felt, renowned Shakespearean academic Professor Jonathan Bate will be exploring the acclaimed collections of the Shakespeare Birthplace Trust.
 Professor Bate is also the Lead Educator, with Dr Paula Byrne, on the Literature and Mental Health: Reading for Wellbeing FutureLearn course from Warwick.

 Each week, Professor Bate will examine a particular play and a cultural theme alongside a selection of treasures from the Trust’s archives in Stratford-upon-Avon.
 Weekly learning material will be broken down into six video segments, each examining a variety of artefacts and play extracts.
 The course will open with an introduction to Shakespeare and his living and working environment, moving onto broader cultural themes and issues examined in his plays and ending with an exploration of his legacy.